Spiritual Direction: Foundations

 Course cancellations after the first week of class will not be refunded.

-Lodging is available for a fee, upon request, at the seminary guest house.
+Lodging may be available for a fee, upon request, at the seminary guest house.
 Contact the AMBS receptionist, 574.295.3726 ext.
-0, to arrange for lodging.
+0, to check availability.
 Please bring your own sack lunch or eat at a local restaurant.
 A list of restaurants will be provided on the first day.

 Email us or call 574.296.6269.